 Willy’s award-winning writing has appeared in various anthologies and periodicals.
 His essay on social and policy change as an outcome of participatory action research in marginalized communities can be found in the Lambda Literary Award finalist Transgender Rights (University of Minnesota Press, 2006).
 In 2004 Willy received an excellence in writing award from the National Lesbian and Gay Journalists Association for his San Francisco Chronicle article on the social, political, and personal intersections between his parents’ interracial marriage and his own same-sex marriage.

-Nationally known for his expertise in transgender public health issues, Willy also has extensive experience with the following populations:
+Recognized widely for his expertise in transgender public health issues, Willy also has extensive experience with the following populations:

 • Asians and Pacific Islanders

 • Latinos (spoken and written fluency in Spanish)